DanB1998/CardMatchingGame/README.md

 * I confirmed that the game runs as expected every test and the game result is always the time running out or 6 matches being made.

 * I confirmed that all text is clear and all elements are non intrusive of each other or not too close in styling as to be undistinguishable.

+I also tested my user stories against the design and implementation of the game and found all aspects of the game to be appropriate to all of the purposes of the game being built.

 ## Trying to be game-breaking and bug solving
 <hr>